Laminitis-A Pictorial Review

-Fig.5 shows the formation of the laminal wedge as the bone rotates within the hoof, the structure of the stratum internum is disrupted.
-Image courtesy of J.Mather Bsc(hons).
+Fig.5 shows rotation vs sinking.
+The formation of the laminal wedge as the bone rotates within the hoof and the structure of the stratum internum is disrupted.

 Fig.6 Before and after trim on a chronic laminitic with tel tale Alladin’s slipper hoof morphology.

 The different effects of laminitis can clearly be seen on radiographs, capsular rotation vs phalangeal rotation vs sinking and type 1 vs type 2 laminitis.